Lunetikk/check_qnap1655_qad/README.md

 ```

 All other scripts should be placed inside the new users home (example: monitoring => /share/homes/monitoring/)
-They can than be executed via "check_by_ssh" from your monitoringserver
+They can then be executed via "check_by_ssh" from your monitoringserver
 ```
 # example
 # /usr/lib/nagios/plugins/check_by_ssh -H 192.168.178.123 -l monitoring -C "/share/homes/monitoring/check_infofiles.sh"